rightscale-blueprints/pecl_demo/README.md

 ##RightScale

-The latest revision (always tested) is available in the RightScale Marketplace with the RightScale Linux Server RL 5.8 ServerTemplate (http://www.rightscale.com/library/server_templates/RightScale-Linux-Server-RL-5-8/lineage/15982).
+The latest revision (always tested) is available in the RightScale Marketplace with the PECL Demo ServerTemplate (http://www.rightscale.com/library/server_templates/PECL-Demo/lineage/18473).

 Simply import the ServerTemplate from the marketplace, add a server to a deployment and launch!